-Children travelling alone - without the supervision of a sibling of 15 years or older or a parent or guardian, are classified as unaccompanied minors.
-This includes children travelling in a different class or cabin to the sibling, parent or guardian.
+Qantas considers a child is travelling alone as an unaccompanied minor where the child is travelling without the supervision of a sibling 15 years or older or a parent or guardian or in a different class or cabin to the sibling, parent or guardian.

 |Domestic Flights||International Flights||Policy|

 |5-11 years (inclusive)||6-11 years (inclusive) or 5-11 years where the flight is less than 6 hours||The child must travel as an Unaccompanied Minor.
 Qantas Unaccompanied Minor Travel Documentation must be completed by the parent or guardian.|

 |12-15 years (inclusive)||12-15 years (inclusive)||A parent or guardian may request that the passenger travels as an Unaccompanied Minor.
 Qantas Unaccompanied Minor Travel Documentation must be completed by the parent or guardian.
 If no request is made, there will be no special arrangements.|

 |12-17 years (inclusive)||12-17 years (inclusive)||Where Qantas has been advised by the parent or guardian that the passenger (aged between 12 years and 17 years inclusive) is travelling alone, and it has not been requested that they travel as an unaccompanied minor (see above) or they are 16 or 17 years old, they will be listed as a Young Passenger and they will be identifiable to crew in the event of a delay or disruption.
 There is no additional service offered to Young Passengers or requirement for travel documentation.|

 How to book on Qantas domestic and QantasLink flights

 Book flights for unaccompanied minors travelling on Qantas domestic flights and QantasLink branded and regional flights online like any regular booking.